Translation

 Careers and Employability Services have more information on how OU study can improve your employability.

-The Open University is a HE Language Partner of the Chartered Institute of Linguists (CIOL).
-By studying for this qualification you will be entitled to free membership of CIOL as a Student Affiliate and you can upgrade to be a Career Affiliate after successfully completing your qualification.
+The Open University is recognised as a Chartered Institute of Linguists (CIOL) UK HE registered provider.
+By studying for this qualification you will be entitled to free membership of CIOL as a Student Affiliate.
 Being a Student Affiliate is the first step on your career ladder to becoming a Chartered Linguist.

 Membership of the Institute of Translation & Interpreting